-When the oil and gas industry shows up in a community, citizens and local governments are often caught off guard.
+When the oil and gas or mining industry shows up in a community, citizens and local governments are often caught off guard.

 But the reality of development is often quite different.
 And citizens and local governments are too often left wishing they had done more to protect their land, environment, health and communities -- starting from the moment the industry first arrived.

-- better understand the potential ramifications of oil and gas development,
+- better understand the potential ramifications of mining oil and gas development,

-- think about alternatives to oil and gas drilling, and
+- think about alternatives to mining or drilling, and

-- generate citizen support to improve oil and gas regulations and industry practices.
+- generate citizen support to improve oil and gas and mining regulations and industry practices.

 Earthworks initiatives to serve communities